JamieTaylor23/Adjustabike/README.md

 ![logo](./_img/logo.png)

 Adjustabike is the concept of an open source build your own bike kit.
 It is made of standard aluminium tubes and custom attachments you can assemble the way you like.
-It comes with two predefined frame geometries you can switch from, city and cargo, but the idea is that you can develop any standard or exotic bicycle frame out of it!
+It comes with two predefined frame geometries you can switch from, city and cargo, but the idea is that you can develop any standard or exotic bicycle frame out of it!!

 ![2geometries](./_img/2geometries.png)